Ana Alcaide is a musician and composer from Toledo, Spain, who carries out research on ancient traditions and cultures.

 Her personal and artistic evolution leads her to conquer new creative fields in the recent years.

 In 2015 she starts the new recording series ‘Tales of Pangea’, in which she creates new music in collaboration with musicians from other parts of the world.
 The first release ‘Gotrasawalaensemble’, was recorded in Java island (Indonesia) after two years of musical and cultural exchange with local musicians and it was released by ARC in May 2015, being in the ‘World Music Chart Europe’ from June to September 2015, and sparking interest and intrigue among audiences and press, not only with the recording but also in live performances.

-In 2016 she releases "Leyenda", an album that digs into the strength of the Femininity through the presence of the woman in diverse cultures and mythologies from a modern view, and which represent an important step in presenting her music.
+In 2016 she releases "Leyenda", an album that digs into the strength of the Femininity through the presence of the woman in diverse cultures and mythologies from a modern view, and which takes an important step further bringing her music into the theatrical scene.

-Her personality and special way to show and spread her music has positioned her as a musical reference in her city and a recommendation to Toledo visitors.
-In 2013 she got the Cope Regional popular Prize for her artistic work in her region, and was been selected from the Spanish National Radio to represent Spain at the European UER Festival.
+Her personality and her special way of showing and spreading her music has positioned her as a musical attraction in her city and a recommendation to Toledo visitors.
+Since 2013 she has been awarded for her artistic work in her region (Premios Cope, Juanelo Turriano) and was selected by Spanish National Radio to represent Spain at the European UER Festival.
 In 2017, she was awarded in the music category in the Scenic Arts Awards of Castilla la Mancha.